Skip to content

 What is pollination in the plant world?

-What types of plant pollination are there?
+What are the types of plant pollination?

 One thing in advance: It is a common misconception that plants can only be fertilized by insects.